 If you are handling data relating to an individual within the EU, you must be compliant with the GDPR.

-At Spencers, we can work with you to ensure that you have policies and procedures in place to ensure continued compliance with your obligations under the Regulations.
+At Spencers, our in-house HR and Employment Support team can work with you to ensure that you have policies and procedures in place to ensure continued compliance with your obligations under the General Data Protection Regulations.